jolson615/tech-exchange-2021/u3-flask-mongo/flask-project-guide.md

 Once they’ve settled on an idea, they should NOT start coding immediately.
 Instead, they should map out their ideas in a Google doc or drawing, with a preliminary mock-up of the final web app.
 They should also define their MVP (versus later nice-to-have functionality) and lay out the steps they’ll need to complete to get their MVP working.

 After you approve their plan, help them create a new GitHub repository, add everyone in the team as collaborators, and then clone it down.
 Note: it will behoove students to use the same Flask template they have been using for the past few classes.
-They can choose “use this template” in GitHub and then clone it down.
+They can choose "use this template" in GitHub and then clone it down.

 Students have a lot of time to work on this project - by design.
-It’s worth taking the time to set it up well so that their time spent working is fruitful and results in a web app of which they are proud.
+It's worth taking the time to set it up well so that their time spent working is fruitful and results in a web app of which they are proud.

 ## Recommended Benchmarks

 It can be helpful (though not required) to have students report their status at the end of class.
-Students should generate their own internal group deadlines, such as “By this date we’ll finish the code where the input into the form gets saved in the database.”
+Students should generate their own internal group deadlines, such as "By this date we’ll finish the code where the input into the form gets saved in the database."
 Make sure that students are on track for an MVP - that is, their code is testable at all times and they continue to build on a working site rather than expecting it to work down the line without testing along the way.

 In addition, students should be writing and running unit tests throughout the coding process.
 Ask students to share their unit tests with you, and ask them what makes them confident that they’ve captured a complete set of possible use cases.